So you’ve bought a new ‘super-fast’ 300 Mbps wireless-N router, and you are trying to stream high-definition video around your network.

-If you need to achieve the highest speed you can, or improve data rates enough to stream your favourite movie, then you should consider some of the following issues:
+If you need to achieve the highest speed you can or improve data rates enough to stream your favorite movie, then you should consider some of the following issues:

 A large number of AV devices are now ‘internet-enabled’.
 From flat screen TVs to Blu-ray players to AV receivers, we now have the ability to stream content from online, or from within our home network.

 However, this is of no use to us if we can’t move this data around our home at fast enough speeds.
 The fastest and most reliable way is still to use Ethernet cables to pass this data, but in many cases, this can be expensive and difficult to install.

 Wireless-N devices were thought to be the answer to these issues, and sometimes they can be, but it is not the foolproof solution for streaming high-definition video that many had hoped.

 So we still need to be careful when considering wireless-N as the backbone for our home networking, as in some environments wireless can still prove to be an unreliable method for streaming high-quality video and audio.

 The improvement in data rates may not be as big as we may have hoped for, especially when we take into account local interference from other wireless devices and from walls/floors etc.